LLM-based Realistic Safety-Critical Driving Video Generation: METHODOLOGY

 \section{METHODOLOGY}

-Our framework, illustrated in Fig.~\ref{fig:framework}, integrates LLM-driven scenario generation with photorealistic video synthesis to support autonomous vehicle testing.
+Our framework, illustrated in Fig.~\ref{fig:framework}, integrates LLM-driven scenario generation with photorealistic video synthesis to support autonomous vehicle testing in diverse and safety-critical environments.
 It comprises two main components: LLM-based scenario generation (top) and realistic video generation (bottom).
+In the first stage, we leverage LLMs with few-shot prompting to generate diverse traffic scenarios within the CARLA simulator.
+These scenarios are designed to include rare and safety-critical events, such as pedestrian crossings, sudden stops, or multi-agent interactions.
+In the second stage, we employ Cosmos-Transfer1, a state-of-the-art video synthesis model, to transform the simulated outputs into realistic driving videos.
+This process enhances the visual fidelity of the generated scenes by simulating various environmental conditions such as weather, lighting, and road textures.
+Together, these components enable the scalable creation of high-quality, diverse, and challenging datasets for testing and evaluating autonomous driving systems.
 We introduce each component in detail in the following sections.